An orange world map with the MTFX logo below it, representing MTFX’s global reach and global money transfer network.

 4. How do global money transfers work?

-The global money transfer process involves several key steps: initiating the payment, completing currency conversion, routing through intermediary banks, settling with the recipient’s bank, and sending confirmation notifications.
+The global money transfer process involves several key steps: initiating the payment, including the decision to send money, completing currency conversion, routing through intermediary banks, settling with the recipient’s bank, and sending confirmation notifications.
 Each stage plays a role in ensuring secure and compliant international transactions.

 5. How do international transfers work for businesses?